Hotel Energy Consumption Statistics and Lessons Learned

 Optimizing energy consumption in your building not only gives you opportunities for cost savings, but helps you meet federal efficiency standards and minimize your environmental impact.
 The first step to achieving these goals while also enhancing the occupant experience is understanding the building energy consumption breakdown.

 Effective Building Energy Management can be challenging, especially when occupant comfort must remain a priority.
 However, efficiency and comfort are not competing goals.
-By understanding the energy consumption breakdown in your building, you can develop smart strategies for optimizing efficiency and improving building performance.
+By understanding the energy consumption breakdown in your building, you can develop smart strategies to improve both energy efficiency and building performance.

 Major factors to consider when breaking down energy consumption in a commercial building include: